reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

           expiration: 6000
 ```

-We can also define Time-To-Live for the keys in each cache via `expiration` properties.
+Here, we have provided list of clusters since we have used two caches in our application: `product-cache` and `user-cache`.
+We have also provided different
+Time-To-Live(expiration) in seconds for both caches.
+In case we want a common expiration time for all the caches we can do so using `cloud.aws.elasticache.default-expiration`
+property.

-If we are using CloudFormation to deploy our application stack in the AWS then one more
-approach exists for us.
+If we are using CloudFormation to deploy our application stack in the AWS then one more approach exists for us.

 Instead of giving cluster names, we only need to provide the stack name.
-Say the stack name
+Say the stack name is `example-stack`:
-is `example-stack`:

 ```yaml
 cloud: